Farmers Plaza: History

-Location and Transportation
+Location and transportation

-The mall is directly linked to the Line 3 Araneta Center-Cubao station, and is located along one of Metro Manila’s busiest thoroughfare, EDSA.
+The mall is directly linked to the Line 3 Araneta Center-Cubao station, and is located along one of Metro Manila's busiest thoroughfare, EDSA.
 The mall is also directly connected to the Smart Araneta Coliseum, the Gateway Mall, the Gateway Tower, and the upcoming New Gateway Mall and the Ibis Styles Araneta City.
-The mall is also located close to the Araneta Center–Cubao LRT Station, the New Frontier Theater, the Manhattan Gardens complex, the Araneta City Cyberpark, the Aurora Tower, the SM Cubao, and Ali Mall.
+The mall is also located close to the Araneta Center–Cubao LRT station, the New Frontier Theater, the Manhattan Gardens complex, the Araneta City Cyberpark, the Aurora Tower, the SM Cubao, and Ali Mall.
 The mall is also used as a terminal for UV Express vehicles.
+Buses bound for Antipolo are located along the Farmers Plaza Bus Stop, located below the MRT 3 Araneta Center-Cubao station concourse.

 Features

 The mall consists of 5-levels and has 60,400 sqm of retail spaces, and is occupied by a mix of international and local shops; lifestyle, electronic, and merchandising shops; dining outlets and entertainment facilities.
-The mall also has 100 outdoor parking slots, and features 193 stores anchored by Wellcome, Handyman, Mercury Drug, Bench, National Book Store, Penshoppe and other shops.
+The mall also has 100 outdoor parking slots, and features 193 stores anchored by Robinsons Easymart (formerly Wellcome), Handyman, Mercury Drug, Bench, National Book Store, Penshoppe and other shops.
 The mall also features a Food Court (Food Plaza) and an activity area atrium, where public events, sales and concerts were held, both located at the Lower Ground Floor; and the Farmers Plaza Bazaar, an indoor bazaar, featuring fashion, electronics, and food stores, located at the 4th floor.